ARPA Coronavirus Local Fiscal Recovery Funds to NEUs

 Treasury Reporting Requirements

 - NEUs are required to report to U.S. Treasury.
-U.S. Treasury has revised the deadline for the submission of the first Project and Expenditure Report by non-entitlement units of government (NEUs).
-The first report will now be due on April 30, 2022 and will cover the period between award date and March 31, 2022.
-This is a change from the previously communicated October 31, 2021 due date for the NEU Project and Expenditure Report.
+U.S. Treasury revised the deadline for the submission of the first Project and Expenditure Report by non-entitlement units of government (NEUs).
+The first report was due on April 30, 2022 and covered the period between award date and March 31, 2022.
+This was a change from the previously communicated October 31, 2021 due date for the NEU Project and Expenditure Report.

-- According to Treasury, further instructions will be provided at a later date, including updates to existing guidance as well as a user guide to assist recipients to gather and submit the information through Treasury’s Portal.
+- According to Treasury, NEUs must report annually by April 30 each year, except NEUs that received over $10 million must report quarterly (Towns of Hempstead, North Hempstead, Oyster Bay, and Smithtown).
+Treasury has published guidance as well as a user guide to assist recipients to gather and submit the information through Treasury’s Portal.
 Please visit Treasury’s website at https://www.treasury.gov/SLFRPReporting for the latest information.

 If you have questions or need additional information about U.S. Treasury’s reporting requirements, please send an email to U.S. Treasury via SLFRP@treasury.gov.